-- [1] Humanities Program; - [2] Psychology Program; - [3] Law and Politics Program; - [4] Economics Program; - [5] Management Sciences Program; - [6] International Peace and Co-existence Program; - [7] International Economic Development Program; and - [8] Integrated Arts and Human Sciences Program. - (2) The degree programs listed in the following items shall be established under the Division of Educational Sciences: - [1] Educational Design for Teacher Educators Program; - [2] Educational Studies Program; - [3] Teaching Japanese as a Second Language Program; and - [4] International Education Development Program. - (3) The Professional Development Program for Teachers and School Leaders shall be established under the Division of Professional Development for Teachers and School Leaders. - (4) The Program in Law School shall be established under the Law School. - (5) Students (excluding students in the Joint International Maste Programme in Sustainable Development (Hiroshima University and University of Graz)

-Joint International Maste Programme in Sustainable Development) shall major in one of the degree programs listed in the preceding paragraphs.
+- [1] Humanities Program; - [2] Psychology Program; - [3] Law and Politics Program; - [4] Economics Program; - [5] Management Sciences Program; - [6] International Peace and Co-existence Program; - [7] International Economic Development Program; and - [8] Integrated Arts and Human Sciences Program. - (2) The degree programs listed in the following items shall be established under the Division of Educational Sciences: - [1] Educational Design for Teacher Educators Program; - [2] Educational Studies Program; - [3] Teaching Japanese as a Second Language Program; and - [4] International Education Development Program. - (3) The Professional Development Program for Teachers and School Leaders shall be established under the Division of Professional Development for Teachers and School Leaders. - (4) The Program in Law School shall be established under the Law School. - (5) Students (excluding students in the Joint International Master's Programme in Sustainable Development (Hiroshima University and University of Graz); hereinafter referred to as the "Joint International Master's Programme in Sustainable Development") shall major in one of the degree programs listed in the preceding paragraphs.